 Is it simply the case of your dog getting older or is there a deeper problem lying underneath?
-As there are a variety of reasons your dog may have lost her appetite it’s best to know the exact cause so that she can get the best treatment.
-Let’s examine all the possible reasons why your dog has stopped eating.
+As there are a variety of reasons your dog may have reduced appetite it's best to know the exact cause so that she can get the best treatment.
+Let's examine all the possible reasons why your dog has stopped eating.

 Make Sure You Aren't Being Overcautious

 According to PetMD you first need to be completely sure that your dog is unequivocally not eating and not just going by the guidelines on the package.
 As there are a variety of different breeds and each dog is unique, what is shown on the package is the only an average and not a strict target.

 Once you have verified that she has not touched her food you will want to watch the rest of her behavior.
 Is she simply an old dog who won't eat or is she a new puppy who is transitioning into a new home?
 Is she lethargic and sleeping more or does she have other visual signs that something is bothering her?

 This is the foremost reason you should consider for your dog.
 Unfortunately, a loss of appetite stimulant and visual signs that your dog is demonstrating to you are frequently associated with a hidden illness.

 There are some different ways you can get your dog interested in dog food again, which can include switching to canned food to even buying food flavor enhancers.
 You can go to your local pet store or try looking online at amazon.com for different types of flavor enhancers like this one .

 Watch the eHow video below for some more tips and reasons why your sick or older dog may not be eating.